xXViridianXx/C-Projects/Projects/project6/README.md

 running "scan-build make" gives me : warning: Access to field 'left' results in a dereference of a null pointer (loaded from variable 'node').
 I guess by accessing the left node, I am derefrencing the original node?

 ## Valgrind:
-Gives no Leaks...But fails to take in large files, such as bible.txt, at the moment...
+Gives no Leaks...But fails to take in very large files